 The US State Department has ranked both Spanish and Romanian as Level I languages, meaning that they are both among the easiest languages for English speakers to learn.

 But there are reasons which can make Romanian slightly harder to learn than Spanish.

 For example, the Romanian alphabet has five additional letters which do not exist in the English language, whereas the Spanish alphabet only has one extra letter.

-However, the lexical similarity of Spanish and Romanian 0.71.
+However, the lexical similarity between Spanish and Romanian is 0.71.
 Because of this high lexical similarity, there are many vocabulary similarities between Spanish and Romanian.
-It is therefore easier to learn one of these languages, if you already speak the other.
+It is therefore easier to learn one of these languages if you already speak the other.

-The Romanian language is closer to Italian than it is to Spanish, but Romanian is not mutually intelligible whith any Romance language.
+The Romanian language is closer to Italian than it is to Spanish, but Romanian is not mutually intelligible with any Romance language.

 In fact, the comparison between Spanish and Romanian has the lowest mutual intelligibility score than the comparison between any other two Romance languages.